 3. Regularly post quality content.

 I cannot emphasize this enough.
-You need to be right up there with the quality of your posts to have any chance of getting a high quality following.
+You need to be right up there with the quality of your posts to have any chance of getting a top quality following.

 On Instagram, the standards of posts need to be very high.
 A lot of good brand pages have their own visual style or use similar filters in each of their posts.

 The visual storytelling needs to be on point.
-Take a look at Bachelr to see how they make product shots appealing.
+Take a look at Bacher to see how they make product shots appealing.
 You feel like buying everything in the store.

-Before you start posting, you need to create a repository of posts, at least 15 – 20 of them.
+Before you post, you need to create a repository of posts, at least 15 – 20 of them.
 This allows you to post content even during weekends and holidays.

 There’s research that has shown particular Instagram filters lead to more engagement and likes.
 Figure out which ones work best.